 Initially, environmental component was incorporated in development plan of country.
 Natural resources utilization and agriculture production were included in 1st Five-Year Plan (1956 -1961).
 After time, 10th Five-Year Plan (2002 -2007) put the long-term goals of environmental management with better governance, pollution control, and sustainable use of natural resources.
 Only after 8th Plan period (1992-97), the concept of sustainable development was integrated in Nepal's development planning process, initiated and developed clear environmental policies and action plans.
-Also introduced mandatory provision of environmental assessment in infrastructure projects.
+Also introduced mandatory provision of environmental assessment in infrastructure projects.The current 15th five-year plan has the vision of maintaining clean and healthy environment in Nepal focusing on pollution control, waste management and greenery promotion (Section 10.9 of the Plan).
+The plan also highlights that occupational health and safety standards will be implemented and monitored effectively (Section 10.3 of the Plan).

 With the establishment of the Ministry of Forests and Environment (Previously named as Ministry of Population and Environment), a number of acts, regulations, legislations and standards have been drafted and endorsed to be implemented in the context of environmental conservation and safeguard, and pollution control.
-The Department of Environment, under Ministry of Forests and Environment (Previously named as Ministry of Population and Environment) was established in 2012 with the aim to improve the environmental quality, enforcement of environment related act, regulation, legislation and standards.
+The Department of Environment, under Ministry of Forests and Environment was established in 2012 with the aim to improve the environmental quality, enforcement of environment related act, regulation, legislation and standards.